-Cryptocurrency is the topic at the center of our next panel, and it’s definitely going to be a divisive one—apart from space exploration, few topics elicit the same visceral reactions among technologists, investors, and futurists.
+Cryptocurrency – or Crypto for short – is the topic at the center of Disruptive Technologists’ next panel, and it’s definitely going to be a divisive one—apart from space exploration, few topics elicit the same visceral reactions among technologists, investors, and futurists.

 The central idea behind cryptocurrency is the blockchain, a digitally distributed ledger that keeps track of trades and individual balances.
 Paired with the ledger technology is mining, the process by which individual coins are generated and the entire system audits itself.

 The flagship currency in the crypto world is still Bitcoin, but Litecoin, Etherium, and Bitcoin Cash have risen to challenge it over the past few years.
 In the case of Bitcoin, the rise has been simultaneously meteoric and wildly volatile, leading many to speculate that cryptocurrency is another hyped-up bubble that will explode before it becomes a real medium for trade.

 Here’s a quick overview of what people have been saying about crypto:

 After exploding in value from $3,300 in September to over $19,000 in December last year, the hype surrounding Bitcoin reached a fever pitch, which quickly cooled off when the currency began dropping precipitously in value…then rising…then falling, until it ended up at its current value (around $9,000 as of this writing).
 This volatility led to the widespread internet joke:

 “A boy asked his Bitcoin-investing Dad for $10 worth of Bitcoin currency.